iamoscarliang/particleview/README.md

 - `angle` - the direction of the particle's speed.
 Range from [0, 360].
 Top - 180, Right - 90, Bottom - 0, Left - 270
 - `rotation` - the start rotation of the particle.
 Range from [0, 360]
 - `rotationSpeed` - the rotation speed of the particle rotating in (degree / per second)
+- `particleDuration` - the duration of the individual particle
+- `particleFadeOutDuration` - the duration of the fade out effect of particle
-- `countPerSecond` - the count of particle emit per second
+- `particlePerSecond` - the amount of particle being emitted per second
 - `duration` - the duration of the animation
-- `fadeOutDuration` - the fade out duration at the end of animation
-- `fadeOutEnable` - controls the fade out effect at the end of animation.
-When false, the particle will disappear immediately and the fadeOutDuration has no effect
-- `isRunning` - controls the current state of the animation.
-When false, the animation will jump to the end and play the fade out effect dependent on the fadeOutEnable is true or not
+- `isRunning` - controls the current state of the animation
-- `onParticleClickListener` - callback being executed when any particle is clicked
+- `onParticleClick` - callback being executed when any particle is clicked
-- `onAnimationEndListener` - callback being executed when end of the animation
+- `onAnimationEnd` - callback being executed when end of the animation

 ## :tada: Samples
 [XML](https://github.com/iamoscarliang/particleview/tree/master/sample/xml/src/main)